Sport climbing at the 2017 World Games

-The sport climbing competition at the World Games 2017 took place from July 21 to July 23, in Wrocław in Poland, at the Nowy Targ Square.
+The competition climbing events at the World Games 2017 took place from July 21 to July 23, in Wrocław in Poland, at the Nowy Targ Square.
 63 sportsmen from 23 nations participated in the event.
+It served as a qualifying event for the 2020 Summer Olympics in Tokyo.

 Schedule

 All times are in Central European Summer Time (UTC+02:00).